 Seedlip’s spirits don’t have any added sugars or sweeteners and no artificial flavors.
 Paired with the “Refreshingly Light” version of Fever Tree’s tonic water, all of these make a low-sugar mocktail.
 Due to the orange flavor in Seedlip Grove, the smell of orange almost tricks you into thinking you are drinking something sweet.

-After comparing the three spirits, the Garden & Tonic is hands down my top choice.
+After comparing the three spirits, Garden 108 is the best Seedlip flavor, making Garden & Tonic my top choice, hands down.
 It’s dry, herbal, and refreshing, all qualities I enjoy in a gin & tonic.
 Even though Seedlip isn’t trying to recreate gin, Garden 108 and tonic makes a very tasty beverage, and a great non-alcoholic substitute for a gin and tonic.
 If I only had a sugar snap pea lying around for that garnish…

 If you’re looking for a low-sugar, herbal mocktail, Garden & Tonic is a great option that’s simple to make.
 Also, be sure to check out the entire collection of mocktail recipes and alternative beverages.